andgineer/TRegExpr/docs/tregexpr.rst

       AReplaceFunc : TRegExprReplaceFunction):
       RegExprString;

-Returns the string with r.e. occurencies replaced by the replace string.
+Returns the string with regex occurencies replaced by the replace string.

 If last argument (``AUseSubstitution``) is true, then ``AReplaceStr`` will be used as template for Substitution methods.